-When stormwater drains off a construction site, it carries sediment and other pollutants that harm lakes, streams, and wetlands.
+When stormwater drains off a construction site, it carries sediment and other pollutants that can harm lakes, streams, and wetlands.
 The U.S. Environmental Protection Agency estimates that 20 to 150 tons of soil per acre are lost every year to stormwater runoff from construction sites.
 MPCA issues coverage to construction site owners and their operators under the Construction Stormwater general permit to prevent stormwater pollution during and after construction, and protect Minnesota's water resources.

-- One acre or more of soil.
+- One acre or more of soil

 Permit and program forms